souste/souste-social-backend/README.md

 All functionality is powered by RESTful API endpoints:

-- User authentication: sign up, login, and logout
+- User authentication: sign up, login, and logout.
 - CRUD operations for posts and comments with timestamps
 - Like and unlike posts and comments
 - User profile management with edit functionality